gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 ### !callout-warning

 ## Coming Soon!
-In Release 3, we discuss the reason(s) why the Software Acquisition Pathway includes a User Agreement.
+In Module 3, we discuss the reason(s) why the Software Acquisition Pathway includes a User Agreement.

 ### !end-callout